 7 Sustainable Planters & Eco-Friendly Plant Pots For Your Home

-Plants heal all wounds (yes, even wounds left from 15 months of not socializing).
-And whether the pandemic turned you into a plant parent, or you’re a millennial with a leafy love affair, a pot is just as important as the plant you stick inside of it—both for aesthetics and for plant health.
+Whether you’re a plant parent, or a millennial with a leafy love affair, a pot is just as important as the plant you stick inside of it—both for aesthetics and for plant health.

 There are a few things you’ll need to take into consideration when choosing your plant’s future home—like pot size and material.
-From ceramic (of the unglazed and glazed variety) to wood, to concrete or even plastic (oops!), almost everything can be used as a planter—just check for a drainage hole!
+From ceramic (of the unglazed and glazed variety) to wood, to concrete or even plastic, almost everything can be used as a planter—just check for a drainage hole!